-Providers are expected to submit a written reason for the denial to ARHMM Regional Committee Leader.
-Providers may decline 1 out of 10 referrals in a 2 month period without a meeting.
-However, if a program declines more referrals than this, they will need to meet with regional committee leader to discuss the issue(s) that result in referrals being declined.
+Providers are expected to submit a written reason for the denial to Southeastern Regional Committee leader.
+Providers may decline 1 out of 10 referrals in a 2 month without a meeting.
+However, if a program declines more referrals than this, they will need to meet with the regional committee leader to discuss the issue(s) that result in referrals being declined.

-For all other grievances, providers must email a detailed grievance to the regional committee leader within 14 days of the adverse action/decision.
-The regional committee leader will schedule a hearing within 7 days of receiving the grievance and render a decision within 7 days following the hearing.
+For all other grievances, providers must email a detailed grievance to the Regional Committee leader within 10 days of the adverse action/decision.
+The Regional Committee leader will schedule a hearing within 7 days of receiving the grievance and render a decision within 10 days following the hearing.
 If grievances cannot be resolved at the local level, an appeal will be submitted to the BoS CoC Veteran Subcommittee.